 No, it is not at all a feasible option.
-If we turn off the cluster during weekends/nights, when we restart them afterwards, almost all the nodes will obtain a brand-new host and in turn makes the system unrecoverable.
+If we turn off the cluster during weekends/nights when we restart them afterward, almost all the nodes will obtain a brand-new host and in turn, makes the system unrecoverable.

-Container is an individual component which can be run independently and as isolated instance to gain benefits of virtualization which an OS gives.
-It provides a varying environment for application to run with different types of isolation.
+The container is an individual component that can be run independently and as an isolated instance to gain the benefits of virtualization which an OS gives.
+It provides a varying environment for the application to run with different types of isolation.

-Below are the advantages of container over virtual machines.
+Below are the advantages of the container over virtual machines.

 1. Smart: Use a single storage space and layer versions to increase efficiency

 2. Fast: Start faster as no need to boot an operating system